Terms & Conditions Corporate Photography Services

 14.6 Unless expressly agreed otherwise, the Photographer is at complete liberty to choose the suppliers and third parties with whom he will work in order to carry out the commission contract, including models and stylists.

-15.1 In the event that the usage of Photographic Works on the Internet is agreed, the Other Party shall ensure that the size of the Photographic Works shown does not exceed 800 by 600 pixels.
+15.1 In the event that the usage of Photographic Works on the Internet is agreed upon, the Other Party shall ensure that the size of the Photographic Works shown does not exceed 800 by 600 pixels.

 15.2 The Other Party shall not make any copies of the Photographic Works – digital or otherwise – other than those that are strictly required for the agreed usage on the Internet.
 At the completion of the agreed usage, the Other Party shall erase or destroy the used (working) copy(ies) of the Photographic Works.